 - organising events such as guided walks and training courses and talks on tree-related topics

-- working with Wokingham Council on protecting and caring for trees in the Borough
+- working with Wokingham Borough Council on protecting and caring for trees in the borough

 - publishing newsletters and information sheets on topics of interest to members